syncfusion-content/uwp-docs/uwp/Featured-Samples.md

 ---
 layout: post
-title: Guidance to run the samples
+title: Guidance to run the samples | Syncfusion
 description: Learn how to run the samples of Syncfusion Essential Studio UWP products
 platform: uwp
 control: Featured Samples